The Lone C++ Coder's Blog

 2-Minute Read

-<p>I try not to post too many metablogging posts.
+I try not to post too many metablogging posts.
 Other people do it better and I’m trying to focus on journalling what I learn as a software engineer and manager, not what tools I use for blogging.
 However after losing another post to WordPress’s built-in editor I decided Something Must Be Done.
-I think this is only the second post I lost, but it’s a fairly regular occurrence for a journalist friend of mine and I really don’t have that much time to retype blog entries…
+I think this is only the second post I lost, but it’s a fairly regular occurrence for a journalist friend of mine and I really don’t have that much time to retype blog entries that ended up in Bit Nirvana.

 Timo Geusch